How to Master Real Estate Financial Modeling (REFM)

 - The model is two-dimensional.
 It can’t test unlimited assumptions and scenarios at once.
 You can change inputs to see how it would impact returns, but you enable multiple scenarios to co-exist at once.

-While traditional real estate financial modeling is thorough, its static, manual, and mistake-prone nature mean investment firms aren’t getting what they need.
+While traditional REFM is thorough, its static, manual, and mistake-prone nature mean investment firms aren’t getting what they need.

 In other words, a spreadsheet isn’t built to be a financial model.
 Real estate firms require a multi-dimensional, dynamic model that prepares them to adapt to any industry shift or economic condition.